-The separation or division of a group of organisms by a geographic barrier, resulting in differentiation of the original group into new varieties or species.
+- (biology) The separation of a group of organisms by a geographic barrier, resulting in differentiation of the original group into new varieties or species

 - (geology) The geological event which produces such a barrier (volcano, earthquake, etc)